 Related party transactions are based on the amounts agreed to by the parties.
-During the years ended April 30, 2023 and 2022, the Company did not enter into any contracts or undertake any commitment or obligation with any related parties.
+During the years ended April 30, 2024 and 2023, the Company did not enter into any material contracts or undertake any significant commitment or obligation with any related parties other than as described herein and elsewhere in these financial statements.